-Aeromedical Services is not only providing facilities to medical evaluation of CAAsl Licence holders, but it is a vast field which includes other major fields of the specialty namely, aeromedical training, research, creating aeromedical awareness amongst staff and other stake holders, public health services at Points of Entries, surveillance activities, facilitation activities with other sections of CAASL & other relevant stake holders and welfare of CAASL clients and staff.
-Further Aviation Medicine continues to provide aerospace safety solutions & Public Health safety solutions to the State and the aviation industry.
+Aeromedical Services not only provides facilities to medical evaluation of CAASL Licence holders, but it is a vast field which includes other major fields of the specialty namely, aeromedical training, research, creating aeromedical awareness amongst staff and other stakeholders, public health services at Points of Entries, surveillance activities, facilitation activities with other sections of CAASL and other relevant stake holders and ensuring welfare of CAASL clients and staff.
+Further, Aviation Medicine continues to provide aerospace safety solutions and Public Health safety solutions to the State and the aviation industry.
 All facets of activity in Aeromedical Services are essentially aimed at enhancing aerospace safety.